gpuweb/cts/docs/fp_primer.md

 That would be very inefficient though and make your reviewer sad to read.

-For mapping intervals to intervals the key insight is that we only need to be concerned with the extremas of the operation in the interval, since the acceptance interval is the bounds of the possible outputs.
+For mapping intervals to intervals the key insight is that we only need to be concerned with the extrema of the operation in the interval, since the acceptance interval is the bounds of the possible outputs.

 In more precise terms: